gatsbyjs/gatsby/docs/docs/ab-testing-with-google-analytics-and-netlify.md

 After you have deployed your website, set up a [split test on Netlify](https://docs.netlify.com/site-deploys/split-testing/).

 When you are setting up your split test on Netlify, navigate to the homepage of your project.
 Scroll down to 'Active Split Test'.
 Choose 'Start a Split Test'.
-On the next page, pick which branches you would like to include in the split testand start the test.
+On the next page, pick which branches you would like to include in the split test and start the test.

 ![Activate split test feature in Netlify](./images/start-split-test.gif)